chimochio/tsots-online.github.io/README.md

 tsots todo

+(there is a WOW battle system 2 go with alpha (WORKS SAW IT SOMEHOW) but can still do the other 2 battle systems on certain maps or w/e who cares.so that seems fun.... were gonna buildoutnalpha first and addd 2 that cuz it works,probablyon postgres mongo w/e heroku. and thats the plan 4 this otherwise.but pls do other coin andschol.

 hooking into mongodb is good 2 . ppl may have made a cool MMO for MV on heroku. anyways u can have ppl make their own herokus for ur code really ez. so..... we might have ppl doing a bunch of that cloud noding. nodejs postgres mongodb...